programmerraja/MyBlog/content/notes/2024/React.md

 - Toggle CSS instead of forcing a component to mount and unmount

 - Use virtualization for large lists

+- Whenever you have JSX repeating itself, extract the logic to a config object and loop through it.
 #### UseRef

 - use instead of useCallback